Sofi Marinova: Personal life

-Eurovision Song Contest
+Eurovision Song Contest 2012

 Sofi Marinova performing at the Eurovision National Final in Bulgaria at National Palace of Culture, Sofia.

-Sofi Marinova was chosen to represent Bulgaria in the Eurovision Song Contest in Baku in May 2012 with the song "Love Unlimited".
+Sofi Marinova was chosen to represent Bulgaria in the Eurovision Song Contest 2012 with the song "Love Unlimited".
 She won the national final, which was held on 29 February, receiving a total of 20 points - the maximum 12 points from the public and 8 points from the jury.
 She was one of the favourites to win after coming second in the public vote in the semifinals.
-The song "Love Unlimited" was written by Yassen Kotsev and Krum Georgiev.
-Its lyrics talk about the transcending and all-embracing power of love ("The song has no borders, language and colour").)
-The song is in Bulgarian but contains the phrase "I love you" in Turkish, Greek, Spanish, Serbo-Croatian, French, Romani, English, Azerbaijani, Italian and Arabic.
-The song is characterised by the typical Romani glides, vocal power and techno musical arrangement.
+"Love Unlimited" was written by Yassen Kotsev and Krum Georgiev.
+Its lyrics talk about the transcending and all-embracing power of love.
+The song is primarily in Bulgarian but contains the phrase "I love you" in Turkish, Greek, Spanish, Serbo-Croatian, French, Romani, English, Azerbaijani, Italian and Arabic.
+The song is characterized by the typical Romani glides, vocal power and techno musical arrangement.
 Marinova performed in the first half of the second semifinal on 24 May and narrowly missed out on qualifying for the grand final, finishing 11th place and scoring the same number of points as Norway who got through in tenth place.

 This was Marinova's third appearance in the Bulgarian national finals for Eurovision.
 In 2005, her collaboration with Slavi Trifonov "Edinstveni" (Only Ones) finished second.
 They tried again the following year with the song "Lyubovta e otrova" (Love Is the Poison), but fell out in the qualifications after taking 25th place, one place short of the semi-final.
 In 2007, her collaboration with Ustata, "Ya tvoya" (I'm Yours), finished third in the national final.